jolly-io/Data_Engineering_Articles/README.md

         - How frequently will the data be accessed?
         - Is the data being reliably generated and available on demand?
         - In what volume will the data typically arrive?
         - What format is the data in?
+Can your downstream storage and transformation systems handle this format?
+        - Is the source data in good shape for immediate downstream use?
+And for how long?
 -  Transformation
 -  Serving